LiterallyTheOne/deep_learning_class/docs/session_2.md

-# Session 2: Load data from colab to Kaggle
+# Session 2: Load data from Kaggle and make it to a dataset

 In this session we are going to get a dataset from colab, then extract it and learn how [`image_dataset_from_directory`](https://keras.io/api/data_loading/image/) works.